 macOS

-This setup guide is universal for both Apple Silicon (M1/M2/...) and Intel Macs - the only exception is Step 3 which is only required on the former.
+This setup guide is universal for both Apple Silicon (M1/M2/...) and Intel Macs.
+The steps that must be ignored on Intel Macs are marked with (Only on Apple Silicon).

 Step 1: Install VS Code